clc3-CloudComputing/jku-ws24/1 Platform Engineering/exercise 1.1/README.md

     ```console
     docker image build -f Dockerfile -t [YOUR-DOCKERHUB-ACCOUNT]/my-first-image:0.0.1 ./
     ```
     *Note:* If your Docker version is greater than 0.18, you are using Docker's new BuildKit engine that does not display the output from a `RUN` step.
-Therefore, add the option: `--progress=plain`
+Therefore, add the options: `--progress=plain --no-cache`

 1. Execute the command a second time: